-Geoff and I got together to make films in about 1969.
+Geoff Murphy and I got together to make films in about 1969.
 Geoff was still teaching at the time.
-He was a natural story teller, a handy skill for a teacher to have, and was interested in telling stories on film.
-His appetite had been wetted by Derek Morton who had seen a play Geoff was doing with his class at Newtown Primary school, The Magic Hammer.
+He was a natural storyteller — a handy skill for a teacher to have — and was interested in telling stories on film.
+His appetite had been wetted by Derek Morton, who'd seen a play Geoff was doing with his class at Newtown School, The Magic Hammer.

-Many months passed, they made costumes, built a camera crane, built elaborate sets out at Makara on Wellington’s west coast, and filming took place over many weekends.
+Many months passed.
+They made costumes, built a camera crane, built elaborate sets out at Makara on Wellington’s west coast, and filming took place over many weekends.
 It was quite a mission, one which Geoff and Pat (Geoff’s wife at the time and mother of most of his children) had not foreseen.
-The Magic Hammer was never completed but Geoff’s interest in the movie-making had been aroused.
+The Magic Hammer was never completed, but Geoff’s interest in moviemaking had been aroused.

 Our work together culminated with Goodbye Pork Pie in 1979.

 - Alun Bollinger is one of New Zealand's most respected cinematographers.
 His credits include Vigil, Heavenly Creatures, Matariki and TV movie In Dark Places.